If your boiler regularly breaks down, makes funny noises or struggles to heat your home – you probably need a new one.

 Boiler grants

-If you think you need a new boiler make sure you consult with a qualified and registered installer at every stage, so you can finally say goodbye to those surprise cold showers.
+Whether you receive funding or buy a new boiler yourself, make sure you consult a qualified and registered installer at every stage.